-9.1 The Office of the Independent Adjudicator for Higher Education (OIA) runs an independent scheme to review student complaints, and we are a member of that scheme.
-If you are dissatisfied with the outcome of your complaint you may be able to ask the OIA to review your complaint.
+9.1 The Office of the Independent Adjudicator for Higher Education (OIA) runs an independent scheme to review student complaints.
+If you are dissatisfied with the outcome of your complaint, you may be able to ask the OIA to review your complaint.
 You can find out more about how to make a complaint to the OIA, what it can and can't look at, and what it can do to put things right here.

-You normally need to have completed this procedure and received a Completion of Procedures letter before you can complain to the OIA.
+You normally need to have completed the Formal Complaint and Review procedures set out above and received a Completion of Procedures letter before you can complain to the OIA.